develop-me/bootcamp--week-11--redux/challenges/01/README.md

 };
 ```

-Make sure you create a store and subscribe to it with a `render` function.
+Make sure you create a store and subscribe to it with a `render` function (Section 2.4 & 2.6)

 ## Challenges